WolframResearch/LSPServer/docs/compatibility.md

 Any source .wl files that have `(* ::Package::"Tags" *)` or `(* ::Code::Initialization::"Tags" *)` syntax may only be edited with a version 12.3+ FE

+## Runtime Compatibility

+Building with Wolfram 12.0+ and running with the same version should always work, provided that all other dependencies are also built with the same version.

+Building and running with different Wolfram versions will not always work.

+Building with the latest Wolfram version (which is 13.1) is only guaranteed to work back to Wolfram 13.1+.

+This is due to various issues including LibraryLink versioning and rpath changes on MacOSX.

 ## WolframVersion

 WolframVersion in PacletInfo is 12.1+ to maintain the same minimum required version as CodeParser